jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 5. **File Operation Safety**: Always check for file existence, handle permissions issues, and use proper error handling for all file operations.
 Consider using context managers to ensure resources are properly closed.

 6. **Error Information Preservation**: Ensure error information is preserved throughout the processing pipeline and included in the final output.
 This helps with debugging and provides better feedback to users.

+7. **Retry Mechanism Testing**: Test retry mechanisms thoroughly with different types of failures to ensure they behave as expected.
+Consider both transient errors that should trigger retries and permanent errors that should fail immediately.

 ## Configuration and Validation